Debitsuccess Privacy Statement

 Accessing your personal information

-In most cases, we will provide you with the access to your personal information that you have requested, though there are limited circumstances permitted by the Privacy Act of 1974 where we may refuse.
+In most cases, we will provide you with the access to your personal information that you have requested, though there are limited circumstances permitted by the Privacy Act 1988 where we may refuse.
 If we do not give you the access you have requested, or only give you restricted access, we will let you know why.

 We may also charge a fee for providing you with access to your personal information.
 This fee must not be excessive and must not relate to the making of the request.